ua-datalab/ua-datalab.github.io/docs/ai-lab.md

     - **Focus:** Develop guidance on ensuring frontier AI protects free speech and American values in research planning.
 Promote ethical considerations in AI outcomes and data use.
     - **Desired Outcomes:** Research that is innovative, ethically sound, and aligned with societal values, advancing America's leadership in responsible AI.

+### Measurable Goals and Milestones in a 3-Month Timeline (Research Focus)

+A complete transformation is a long-term goal, but these initial 3-month milestones are designed for rapid, impactful progress from a research perspective.

+**Within 3 Months:**